Billie-LS/give_me_cred/README.md

 This project leverages Jupyter Lab v3.4.4 and python v3.9.13 with the following packages:

-* [PyStan](https://pystan.readthedocs.io/en/latest/#:~:text=PyStan%20is%20a%20Python%20interface,and%20high%2Dperformance%20statistical%20computation.) - from PyPI, is a Python interface to Stan, a package for Bayesian inference; Stan® is a state-of-the-art platform for statistical modeling and high-performance statistical computation.

-* [Prophet](https://pypi.org/project/fbprophet/#:~:text=Prophet%20is%20a%20procedure%20for,several%20seasons%20of%20historical%20data.) - is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects; works best with time series that have strong seasonal effects and several seasons of historical data.

-* [hvplot](https://hvplot.holoviz.org/getting_started/hvplot.html) - provides a high-level plotting API built on HoloViews that provides a general and consistent API for plotting data into numerous formats listed within linked documentation.

-* [HoloViews](https://holoviews.org/) - is an open-source Python library designed to make data analysis and visualization seamless and simple.

 * [sys](https://docs.python.org/3/library/sys.html) - module provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.